ej-hailey/billboard-song-predictor/README.md

 EXPLORATORY DATA ANALYSIS & INSIGHTS
 ---------------
-Due to the large number of features and for interpretability purposes, I decided to model against two separate datasets: one for billboard/spotify data (we'll call this audio dataset) and another for song lyrics (we'll call this lyrics dataset).
-The models for both would be based on a binary classification problem where 0 represents songs that did not reach the Billboard chart and 1 represents songs that did reach the Billboard chart.
+Due to the large number of features and for interpretability purposes, modeling was done against two separate datasets: one for billboard/spotify data (called "audio dataset") and another for song lyrics (called "lyrics dataset").
+Both datasets presented a binary classification problem where 0 represents songs that did not reach the Billboard chart and 1 represents songs that did reach the Billboard chart.

 #### AUDIO DATASET:

-There are two metrics to measure time - the year that the song was released (release_year) and the year that the song was listed on the Billboard (billboard_year).
-When looking at only class 1 (Billboard songs), release_year did not have a perfectly linear relationship with billboard_year.
+There were two metrics to measure time - the year that the song was released (release_year) and the year that the song was listed on the Billboard (billboard_year).
+When looking at only class 1 (Billboard), release_year did not have a perfectly linear relationship with billboard_year.

 ![bb_release_year](https://github.com/ej-hailey/billboard-song-predictor/blob/main/Misc%20Files/bbsongs_release_year_scatter.png)

-After zooming into the data points that fell below the trend line, I discovered that these were primarily holiday songs.
-Listeners like to reminisce on the good ol' classic Christmas music during the holidays.
+After zooming into the data points that fell below the trend line, results whos that these were primarily holiday songs.
+Listeners liked to reminisce on the good ol' classic Christmas music during the holidays.
 That led to a couple assumptions:
 - While producing Christmas music in November/December may present itself as an opportunity, the competition is more saturated if the goal is to reach the Billboard chart.
 - Listeners are not necessarily always looking for something "new and exciting".

-In fact, when we look at the 2008 and 2009 Billboard charts, artists like Glee, Adam Lambert, and David Cook were top producers of Billboard songs.
+In fact, the 2008 and 2009 Billboard charts showed that artists like Glee, Adam Lambert, and David Cook produced many Billboard song hits.
 These artists mainly sang covers of older songs, many of which did not reach the Billboard when they were originally released!

 |Artists from 2008 Billboard Hot100 | Artists from 2009 Billboard Hot100 |
 |-|-|
 ![bbartists_2008](https://github.com/ej-hailey/billboard-song-predictor/blob/main/Misc%20Files/bbartists_2008.png) | ![bbartists_2009](https://github.com/ej-hailey/billboard-song-predictor/blob/main/Misc%20Files/bbartists_2009.png)

-Moving along, the data web scraped from billboard.com had an important metric to analyze: weeks on chart.
-By visualizing this as a box plot, we can see the downward trend of the Median while more and more longer weeks on the chart became outliers.
+Moving along, the data web scraped from billboard.com had an important metric to analyze: weeks_on_chart.
+When visualized as a box plot, there was a downward trend of each median while more and more longer weeks on the chart became outliers.

 ![weeks_chart](https://github.com/ej-hailey/billboard-song-predictor/blob/main/Misc%20Files/billboard_boxplot.png)